- Today, we launch our biggest ever Autumn Beach Clean mobilising 20,000 volunteers at 500 events across the UK.

 To reach as many communities as possible, SAS will be working with a number of ‘Community Partners’ during the Autumn Beach Clean to expand into new networks and use other relevant groups’ experience for a bigger clean than ever before.

-As always, we would like to thank out sponsors; The Crown Estate, Postcode Green Trust, Trewithian Dairy, Ren Skincare, Canoe Foundation, Parley for the Oceans, Hydroflask, Finisterre and Community & Charity Partners; Surfing England, British Canoeing, The British Mountaineering Council, South West Coast Path, The Wave Project, The Outdoor Swimming Society.
+As always, we would like to thank out sponsors; The Crown Estate, Postcode Green Trust, Trewithen Dairy, Ren Skincare, Canoe Foundation, Parley for the Oceans, Hydroflask, Finisterre and Community & Charity Partners; Surfing England, British Canoeing, The British Mountaineering Council, South West Coast Path, The Wave Project, The Outdoor Swimming Society.